SukkoPera/Plus4i8255/README.md

 |$FE02|Port C Register |
 |$FE03|Control Register|

+Note that, while on some modern chip all registers can be read and written to, for compatibility's sake you should assume that the Control Register can only be written to, as is the case with most (older) 8255 chips.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Plus4i8255/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.